norwegianredcross/devcontainer-toolbox/.devcontainer/devcontainer-readme.md

-# Operations Toolbox
+# DevContainer Toolbox

 The toolbox contains the tools for working in our Azure environment.
 It includes configurations and tools for working with Azure infrastructure, data platforms, security operations, development and monitoring.

 It gives everyone a common startingpoint.
 The base install sets up the tools everyone needs.
 You can tailor the tolbox so that it fits your role by running scripts after the initial toolbox is set up.

-The toolbox works on Max and Windows and contains the following:
+The toolbox works on Mac and Windows and contains the following:

+## All software you need is in a devcontainer.

+The base system is a development container that runs all sw so that you dont need to install any of it on your machine.
+It is a good idea to have basic understanding of what a [development container](https://code.visualstudio.com/docs/devcontainers/containers) is.

+The beauty of using a devcontainer is that you will have the same tools and setup on all your machines.
+And you can try out new tools without affecting your machine.
+If you install something that you dont like, you can just delete the container and reinstall it.
+Deleting the container will not affect your machine or the files you are working on.

 ## Base system

-The base system is a [development container](https://code.visualstudio.com/docs/devcontainers/containers) that runs all sw so that you dont need to install any of it on your machine.

 | What | Purpose | Description |
 |-----------|---------|-------------|